Unix-User/Unix-User/README.md

 - 💞️ I’m interested in everything

-- 🌱 I’m currently learning php, (laravel, lumen, symphony, Flysystem, ...)
+- 🌱 I’m currently learning php and javascript, (laravel, vuejs, node...)

 - 👀 I’m looking to learn everything i can about Information technology and Computer Science, and with this, maybe, a good job.